Mikael Forssell: Leeds United

 After leaving Hannover when his contract expired at the end of the 2010–11 season, Forssell had trials with clubs including West Ham United and Leeds United of the English Football League Championship (second tier).
-On 8 September he returned from international duty with Finland to sign a contract with Leeds until the end of the 2011–12 season.
+On 8 September, he returned from international duty with Finland to sign a contract with Leeds until the end of the 2011–12 season.
 Forssell was handed the number 18 shirt and took his place on the bench two days later against his former club Crystal Palace.
 He came on as a second-half substitute to make his Leeds debut and assisted Ross McCormack for their winning goal in a 3–2 victory.
 He came on as a substitute against fierce rivals Manchester United in a 3–0 League Cup defeat.

-After mainly being used as a substitute and failing to score a single goal for Leeds, Forssell was told by Neil Warnock that his one-year contract wouldn't be renewed at the end of the 2011–12 season and that he would be released from the club at the expiry of his contract.
+After mainly being used as a substitute and failing to score a single goal for Leeds, Forssell was told by Neil Warnock that his one-year contract would not be renewed at the end of the 2011–12 season and that he would be released from the club at the expiry of his contract.